Jason Miller: Donald Trump Could Visit Border 'Soon'

 “We discussed that recently, I could see him doing that soon,” Miller said when asked whether the president was planning a trip to the border during an interview with The Michael Berry Show.

 “I think there’s a very fine line between calling someone out on policies and then appearing to do something that’s showboating or give Joe Biden an opportunity to point and say, ‘See this isn’t serious, look at President Trump down at the border making a scene out of this’,” Miller added.
+“And so not immediately but I could see a trip at some point in the future here.
+But it is something that President Trump is really concerned about.”

 On Thursday, Trump appeared on the Fox News Channel to react to President Biden’s comments about the border crisis during the first press conference of his administration.
 The former president called conditions inside migrant facilities “inhumane,” adding that, “These children and people are, tremendous number of children by the way, and they are living on top of each other.
 In squalor.
 It is squalor.”